 - They observe things as they wish it would be, and they miss what's important.

-They are totally involved in their own affairs, so they tend to distort reality to suit their own needs with their own personal boundaries.
+They are totally involved in their own affairs, so they tend to distort reality to suit their individual needs with their personal boundaries.

-I have a friend with diabetes.
-He likes to walk around barefoot.
+I have a friend with diabetes, and he likes to walk around barefoot.

-I told him that with the diabetes he could get gangrene if he steps on something and gets an infection.
+I told him that with diabetes, he could get gangrene if he steps on something and gets an infection.
 I explained that he could lose a foot.

 His ex-wife gave him slippers, but he was so upset we told him what to do that he threw them out.

 One day he threw something at a wall out of anger, shattering it into pieces.
-One day he stepped on the debris and got an infection.
+He later stepped on the debris and got an infection.
 He ended up having his foot amputated.

-One reason I noticed that people remain in denial and don’t listen is because they lack the skills necessary to think it through—to plan a solution.
+I noticed that people remain in denial and don’t listen because they lack the skills necessary to think it through—to plan a solution.
 In addition, when a solution is presented to them, they don't see it.